-I was genuinely sad when Ramen Ikkyu (a food court favourite) shuttered years ago, bitter when O-San closed down and disappointed when Chase Kojima’s Sokyo Ramen didn’t take off as expected.
-While the dynamic Japanese noodle scene in the city has certainly been through its bumps, the diversity and technique have never been stronger, especially with relative newcomers like RaRa Ramen, Rising Sun Workshop, and Bones Ramen.
+It genuinely rankled when Ramen Ikkyu (a food court favourite) shuttered years ago; and Chase Kojima’s Sokyo Ramen didn’t quite take off as expected.
+While the city’s community of Japanese noodle restaurants has certainly seen its ups and downs, the variety of what’s on offer has never been greater: especially with relative newcomers to the scene such as RaRa, Sekka Dining, and Bones Ramen.

 Address: Shop 211/25/29 Dixon St, Haymarket NSW 2000